A Brief Tutorial on Transformation Based Markov Chain Monte Carlo and Optimal Scaling of the Additive Transformation: Simulation Experiments

 Although in the lower dimensions IPACT is slightly higher for TMCMC than for RWM, in dimensions 10, 100 and 200, it is slightly lesser for TMCMC when the scale is suboptimal (for $d=200$ IPACT is almost the same for both the algorithms in the sub-optimal case).

 The average jump size, AJS, is uniformly somewhat larger for RWM compared to TMCMC when the scale is optimally chosen.
 However, for the sub-optimal scaling, AJS for TMCMC is significantly larger than those for RWM for dimensions $d=5,10,100,200$.
-Since in general sub-optimal scaling is to be expected, as per the discussions in Sections \ref{subsec:non_robustness} and \ref{subsec:robustness}, one can expect better exploration (in terms of AJS) of the general, high-dimensional target density, by additive TMCMC.
+Since in general sub-optimal scaling is to be expected, as per the discussions in Sections S-3 and S-4 of the supplement, one can expect better exploration (in terms of AJS) of the general, high-dimensional target density, by additive TMCMC.

 For dimensions $d=100$ and $d=200$, the average K-S distance is smaller for TMCMC with respect to both optimal and sub-optimal scales.
 Moreover, for the sub-optimal scale, the K-S distance is uniformly smaller for TMCMC for all the dimensions considered.
 Furthermore, note that for the sub-optimal scale, as the dimension increases, the difference between the average K-S distances of RWM and TMCMC also increases.
 This suggests that at least when the scale is sub-optimal, TMCMC performs increasingly better than RWM in terms of better exploration of the target density, as dimension increases.